Kile-Asmussen/lord-of-the-ring/timeline.md

 ## The Age of Gold

-Marika wed Hoarah Loux, and to mirror her Shadow he took the spirit lion Sarosh on his back to control his bloodlust and became Godfrey the first Elden Lord.
+Marika wed Hoarah Loux, and to mirror her Shadow he took the spirit lion Serosh on his back to control his bloodlust and became Godfrey the first Elden Lord.

 By his seed, Marika bore the Omen Twins but was revolted that the Crucible had touched her own offspring.
 She kept their birth secret and sent them into the tunnels under Leyndell, and decreed that all Omen children be shunned.

 Morgott desired his mother's love despite it all and grew to understand her decision.
 He took it upon himself to earn it in any way he could, and remained her servant in the dark.
 Mogh spurned it and delved deeper underground, not to be seen again for a long time.

 Marika then bore Godwyn and he grew up to be a true heir.
+From him began the Golden Lineage, a dynasty that was to last a thousand years.
+He was as great a warrior as his father, and as wise and blessed as his mother.

+But he would also venture to the shunning grounds under the city to find his brother, and show him the love he had been denied.
+This was Godwyn's gift that set him apart from either of his parentage: his kindness.

-The Golden Order turned on the Giants who had mastery over fire that could unmake the Erdtree --- Marika removed the Famine rune to let her armies march on in the unkind homelands of the Giants.
+With a dynasty now established, Marika turned her gaze outwards, looking for threats to The Golden Order.
+The Giants of the mountains to the north had mastery over fire that could unmake the Erdtree --- Marika removed the Famine rune to let her armies march on in the unkind homelands of the Giants.

-The Giants were eradicated to a man.
+The Giants were eradicated to a man, but Godwyn spared the last of their kind.
+It was a hollow mercy and he knew it.

 The Golden Order was then attacked by the Dragons, who saw the removal of the Rune of Death and Famine as an upset of the Natural Order --- Marika removed the Pestilence rune to let her armies fight continuously without fear of camp disease.

-Godfrey slew Gransax, but Godwyn made peace with the dragons by sparing Placidusax, and creating the order of Dragon Cultists.
+Godfrey slew the king of dragons, Gransax, but Godwyn was determined to do better this time and made peace with the dragons by sparing prince Fortissax.
+In the ensuing years, by the teachings of Fortissax, he founded the orders of Dragon Cultists, bolstering The Golden Order's might tenfold.

 Having now eliminated existential threats, Marika turned her eyes on conquest.
-The lands of Altus were prosperous, but neighboring Liurnia grew wary of her threat.
+The lands of Altus were prosperous, but neighboring Liurnia grew wary of the threat posed by her rule.

-Marika's powerbase of the warrior tribes would not do to lead this conquest --- they had been instrumental in slaughtering the Giants, but it was her son who had made peace with the dragons and strengthened the Order tenfold.
-Therefore she exiled all the tribes from the Lands Between, including her own husband, divesting them of Grace.

-(Godwyn was, shall we say, slightly miffed that his beloved father was sent away.)
+Marika mustered her armies: the forces of Altus and Gelmir, the war priests of the Golden order and the dragon cultists, and Godfrey's war band, and marched on Liurnia.

+Here they were repelled again and again by the brilliance of Liurnia's strategoi, the Carian orders of spellknights, supremely well-organized armies backed by sorcerers

-Marika mustered her domestic armies, the forces of Altus and Gelmir, the armies of the Golden order and the dragon cultists, and marched on Liurnia.
-Among this force was Radagon the Red, a strong warrior who rose to the rank of general over the years of the war, eventually leading the Golden Order into the largest battle that would prove the final one.
+Among Marika's forces was Radagon the Red, a strong warrior who rose to the rank of general over the years of the war, eventually leading the Golden Order into the largest battle that would prove the final one.

 In the field, he faced the Queen Rennala of Caria, and fell in love.
 He ordered a retreat, and sent message to Leyndell that peace might be possible.

 Marika aquiesced and Radagon was raised to the title of Prince of Gelmir and sued for peace.
 Rennala accepted his proposal of marriage (and subsequently fell in love with him, it was quite a happy marriage.)

 ### Open Questions